alexpear/alexpear.github.io/README.md

 - Wiederholungskrieg army loadout gen
   - Add carried nonweapon items to carryable.js (and armory node)
+    - See also working loadout draft in WkriegArmy.weightBasedCombatant(), inspired by Mass Effect 3.
+      - almost there, but i want a little more panache in the presentation (2021 March)
   - Find images for displaying graphical summaries Wkrieg armies.
 Silhouettes or other simple icons.
     - Infantry
       - Light